-Comprised of DHEC’s Office of Solid Waste Reduction and Recycling, Coastal Carolina University, PalmettoPride, S.C.
-Department of Energy and Sustainable Carolina at the University of South Carolina, the partnership program offers lessons and support material, teacher workshops and classroom presentations to promote waste reduction, recycling, composting, litter prevention and sustainability.
+Comprised of DHEC’s Office of Solid Waste Reduction and Recycling; Coastal Carolina University; PalmettoPride; S.C.
+Department of Energy; Sustainable Carolina at the University of South Carolina; and Kirkland Smith, S.C. artist – the partnership program offers lessons and support material, teacher workshops and classroom presentations to promote waste reduction, recycling, composting, litter prevention and sustainability.

 Other workshop partners such as Clemson University, Environmental Educators Association of South Carolina and the S.C.
 Department of Education have also helped with the summer workshop for teachers throughout the years.

 More about the Action Curriculum Supplement …

 “Action for a Cleaner Tomorrow” (“Action”) is an award-winning, interdisciplinary, activity-based curriculum supplement that provides an introduction to solid waste, recycling and composting to kindergarten through twelfth-grade students.
 It is the centerpiece of the Take Action SC Partnership.

 “Action” was developed by teachers and DHEC’s Office of Solid Waste Reduction and Recycling in conjunction with the S.C.
 Department of Education in 1993.
 It features lessons correlated to South Carolina’s science standards that include state- specific information when possible.

 - The curriculum supplement is available to teachers at no cost who attend a two-hour workshop.

 - Classroom presentations are available at no cost for fifth-grade, seventh-grade and high school students.

 - Virtual classroom presentations also are available at no cost for grades K-12.

 Action Highlights …